linz/nz-facilities/db/docs/source/introduction.rst

 Background
 ----------

-Facility boundaries and building outlines have been identified as a datasets of national importance.
-They have the potential to influence a multitude of decisions made across New Zealand at both the national and regional levels.
-It is therefore critical to have consistent and dynamic datasets available.
-In 2016 LINZ conducted a pilot project to capture building outlines over several regions of New Zealand.
-Since then, LINZ has published building outlines across the country, and this becomes invaluable when enriched with other datasets.
-With the NZ Facilities dataset described here, LINZ has published one of these datasets which enriches the attributes for the existing building outlines, as well as provides additional open data for various stakeholders to map risk modelling, environmental assessment, urban development, resilience planning in addition to the visualization and physical location of facilities and the buildings within them.
+The NZ Facilities dataset described here has been used to enrich the attributes for the existing `NZ Building Outlines <https://data.linz.govt.nz/layer/101290-nz-building-outlines/>`_, as well as provides additional open data for various stakeholders to map risk modelling, environmental assessment, urban development, resilience planning in addition to the visualization and physical location of facilities and the buildings within them.
-Over the next decade, the LINZ Topography Team is working towards its vision of recognising the way location information can help unlock new patterns and knowledge, particularly when it is combined with other types of information.
-One of our `strategic goals <https://www.linz.govt.nz/about-linz/publications/strategy/topographic-strategy-2015>`_ is to improve national scale datasets and maximize their opportunities for reuse by a variety of national and regional stakeholders.

 Prior to publishing the NZ Facilities dataset, the `NZ Building Outlines <https://data.linz.govt.nz/layer/101290-nz-building-outlines/>`_ dataset contained name and use attributes of only supermarkets.
 The NZ Facilities dataset containing hospital and school facilities was used to help add hospital and school names and uses to the building outlines dataset.
 These additional attributes will significantly improve this dataset for a variety of stakeholders for national resiliency purposes.